eliasbnk/dev-setup/README.md

 #### VS CODE should highlight plugins

-and remove everything inside of the brackets ()
+remove everything inside of the brackets () after plugins=

-it should look like this
+plugins should look like:

 ```
 plugins=()